- What Are Digestive Enzymes?

 Because of the unique nature of the enzymes, there are some things to take into consideration when you’re choosing a digestive enzyme supplement:

 In comparison, fungi-derived enzymes are more active and stable in both alkaline and acid pH environments.
-They have no need for acid-suppressing drugs or the enteric coating to work efficiently, which makes them suitable for those having pH imbalances in the intestines.
+They do not need acid-suppressing drugs or the enteric coating to work efficiently, making them suitable for those with pH imbalances in the intestines.
 Because of their larger pH range, they start food digestion in the stomach and continue the work as they go down the gastrointestinal tract.

 An enzyme’s potency is a measure of its activity and not to its weight.
 As the activity level grows higher, so does the potency and the quicker it will be able to digest food.
 Going with a high potency enzyme supplement means having to pop fewer pills.
 The weight of the enzymes indicated on the labels isn’t enough.
 You also need to know how much active they are.
 This is usually designated at the back label on the container right in front of the enzyme type, denoting various FCC unit such as DU, HUT, PU, AGU etc.